theandrelima/nornflow/docs/hooks_guide.md

 - **Registration**: Happens at import time via `__init_subclass__`
 - **Validation**: Happens once per task during workflow preparation

+### Hook-Driven Template Resolution

+Hook-Driven Template Resolution is NornFlow's mechanism for optimizing variable template resolution when hooks need to evaluate conditions or perform logic before templates are processed.
+This is an **optional capability** that hooks can opt into via the `requires_deferred_templates` class attribute.

+#### What It Is

+Hook-Driven Template Resolution is a capability-based architecture where:
+- Hooks can declare their processing requirements via the `requires_deferred_templates = True` class attribute
+- The `NornFlowVariableProcessor` adapts its behavior based on hook declarations
+- Templates are resolved either immediately (default) or deferred until just-in-time execution

+This enables hooks to perform pre-execution logic without triggering template resolution errors for variables that may not be available or defined yet.

+#### How It Works

+The system operates in two phases when deferred processing is requested:

+**Phase 1 - Pre-Execution Logic:**
+1. Hook declares `requires_deferred_templates = True`
+2. `NornFlowVariableProcessor` detects this requirement during `task_instance_started()`
+3. Instead of resolving templates immediately, the processor stores task parameters as-is
+4. Hook performs its pre-execution logic using the current variable context (without resolved templates)

+**Phase 2 - Just-in-Time Resolution:**
+1. After hook logic completes, the hook triggers `resolve_deferred_params()`
+2. `NornFlowVariableProcessor` resolves stored templates using the current host context
+3. Task executes with fully resolved parameters

+#### Mandatory vs Optional

+**This feature is completely optional:**
+- Hooks that don't need deferred processing work normally (immediate resolution)
+- Only hooks that declare `requires_deferred_templates = True` trigger deferred mode
+- The processor automatically selects the appropriate strategy based on hook declarations

+> **NOTE FOR DEVELOPERS:** Developers writing your own custom Hooks are strongly encouraged to check the code (and included docstrings) in [nornflow/vars/processors.py](../nornflow/vars/processors.py) and [nornflow/builtins/hooks/if_hook.py](../nornflow/builtins/hooks/if_hook.py)

 ## NornFlow's Built-in Hooks

 NornFlow includes three built-in hooks that demonstrate the framework's capabilities and serve as practical examples for creating your own custom hooks.